LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 * Chrome DevTools (this is accessed by either pressing F12 on a webpage or right-clicking and selecting "Inspect"), the process is the same for other browsers, however, they may have an slightly different wording in the context menus.
 I provided install guides in the previously linked guides, if you are unsure.
 * [Colour Contrast Analyser,](https://www.tpgi.com/color-contrast-checker/) this is an installable tool, if you cannot install software on your work machine (like me), then you can use either a colour contrast checker extension, from your chosen browser's extensions store or better still, the [WebAIM Contrast Checker](https://webaim.org/resources/contrastchecker/), which is web-based

+I will identify which tools or methods I used to find the issue

 #### Resources

-* [WCAG 2.2 Qucikref, I've filtered this to only show Level A and Level AA](https://www.w3.org/WAI/WCAG22/quickref/?currentsidebar=%23col_customize&levels=aaa), that's not because AAA isn't important, it's just that in the trenches you will mostly be fighting against Level AA enemy combatants (AKA legal conformance), because "Minimum legal compliance", yuck.
-That's not to say that's always the case, but mostly it is
+* [WCAG 2.2 Qucikref, I've filtered this to only show Level A and Level AA](https://www.w3.org/WAI/WCAG22/quickref/?currentsidebar=%23col_customize&levels=aaa), that's not because AAA isn't important, it's just that in the trenches you will mostly be fighting against Level AA enemy combatants (AKA legal conformance), the AAA stuff is usually the clandestine operatives we don't encounter (sad, but true)
 * I'm not using this, but if you are just starting out, you may find the [A11y project's Accessibility Checklist](https://www.a11yproject.com/checklist/) to be useful to know what to test for

 ### Be comfortable with your choices